Shifra11/test-py/README.md

 # spark-auth-sample-python

-This is a sample code for using spark authentication api.
+This tutorial explains how to use Spark authentication API to receive an access token, required to call the 3D printing APIs.

-## Create application on Spark developer portal
+## Create an Application on the Spark Developer Portal

-Sign up to [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).
+Sign up to the [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).

-Set you Callback URL to http://localhost:8089/callback.
+Set the Callback URL to http://localhost:8089/callback.

 ## Configuration